These are suggestions of practical ways to let as many people as possible know about your Holocaust Memorial Day activity.

 - Ask local organisations with Twitter profiles to share the event with their followers.
 If you use the hashtag #HMD2018 and tweet at us we can promote your activity to our followers and help us represent a truly national HMD 2018.

 - Use groups or events on Facebook to invite people to your activity.
 Leave it open so that your guests can invite others.

 - Contact faith groups, community groups and human rights groups (such as Amnesty) and ask them to let their members know about your activity.

 - Invite local leaders – MPs, councillors, your mayor, religious leaders and other dignitaries.
 We have template invitations for MPs and councillors.
 You could ask them to let their supporters know through their communications and their attendance will create useful photo opportunities to interest local media.

-- Use the activity poster from our Activity Pack to advertise your event in key locations like meeting points and community noticeboards.
+- Create a poster to advertise your event in key locations like meeting points and community noticeboards.
 Remember, all our logos and images can also be used for free.

 Other things to think about

 If your HMD activity is open to all members of your community you might consider the following:

 - Think about how your guests will make their way to your venue.
 Do you need to let them know about public transport and/or parking arrangements?